 Dealing frequency: Daily

 Base currency: USD

+NZD

 Dividend policy: Capitalisation Shares: No dividend distribution

-Distributing Shares: Dividends will be discretionary and determined annually.
-"Monthly distribution" share class intends to distribute dividends monthly subject to the discretion of the Board of Directors.
-Dividends (if any) may be distributed to the relevant Shareholders or reinvested into the Sub-Fund.
+Distributing Shares: Dividends (if any) may be distributed to the relevant Shareholders or reinvested into the Sub-Fund.
 Distribution may be paid out of capital or effectively out of capital and, if so, may reduce the Sub-Fund's net asset value.
 Distributing share class with identifier “st” aims to pay a stable amount or rate (pro-rated according to the relevant distribution frequency) over the fiscal year without sustained and excessive erosion at the discretion of the Board of Directors.

 Financial year end of this fund: 31 December